Obtain an IFA tax practising certificate

 Practising without a tax practising certificate

-It is a disciplinary offence for a member to offer taxation services to a third party unless he/she holds, or is exempted from holding, a tax practising certificate.
+It is a disciplinary offence for a member to offer taxation services to a third party unless they hold, or is exempted from holding, a tax practising certificate.

 It is also a criminal offence under the UK Proceeds of Crime Act 2002 and the UK Money Laundering Regulations 2017 to offer such services without being registered with a designated supervisory authority for anti-money laundering.